-STEP 3 Transfer the amount at (g) in worksheet 2 to M Depreciation expenses.
+STEP 3 Transfer the amount at (a) in worksheet 2 to M Depreciation expenses item P8.
 Do not show cents.

 STEP 4 Transfer the amount at (a) in worksheet 2 to A item P10 Small business entity depreciating assets on page 4 of your schedule.
 Do not show cents.